Education in Tripura

 Education in Tripura, a state in Northeast India, is provided by both the public sector and the private sector.
-On 8 September 2024, the literacy rate of Tripura was declared to be 92.3%which is the second highest among all states of India.
+On 8 September 2013, the literacy rate of Tripura was declared to be 92.3% which was among the highest in all states of India.

 Literacy

 Data from 2011 census of India reveals that overall literacy rate in the State was 87.75 percent with male literacy rate of 92.18 percent and female literacy rate of 83.14 percent.

 Structure

 Tripura schools are run by the state government or by private organisations, including religious institutions.
 Instruction is mainly in English or Bengali, though Kokborok and other tribal languages are also used.
 The schools are affiliated with the Council for the Indian School Certificate Examinations (CISCE), the Central Board for Secondary Education (CBSE), the National Institute of Open School (NIOS) or the Tripura Board of Secondary Education.
 Under the 10+2+3 plan, after completing secondary school, students typically enroll for 2 years in a junior college, also known as pre-university, or in schools with a higher secondary facility affiliated with the Tripura Board of Secondary Education or any central board.
 Students choose from one of three streams, namely liberal arts, commerce or science.
 Upon completing the required coursework, students may enroll in general or professional degree programs.